Not Working

 "I’ve got just three here," the helpful young woman at the Taza counter said, rummaging around.

-I made a quick mental calculation: Around 17 Fun Paks distributed?
+You made a quick mental calculation: Around 17 Fun Paks distributed?
 Not bad!

 "Oh wait," she suddenly said.
 "Here’s another stash of them."